 Currently there is no medical treatment to reverse or prevent the development of cataracts.
 Once they form, there is only one way to achieve clear vision again, and that is to physically remove the cataract from the eye.

 It can take months or years for a cataract to develop.
+Learn more about cataracts surgery cost.
 How do you know when it is time to have a cataract removed?
 The answer is quite simple.
 The time to have your cataract removed is when you believe your quality of life would be better if you could see better.
 Only you can decide when it is time to open your eyes to a bright, clear world.

-Presbyopia, the Greek word for “aging eye,” is a condition that causes near vision to decrease as we age, making it difficult to see things up-close.
-Presbyopia is the most prevalent eye condition in America, affecting most people after the age of 40 and nearly everyone by their early 50s.
-While some lenses are used to see clearly at a distance after cataract surgery, multifocal and accommodating lenses are specially designed to combat the effects of presbyopia for clear distance vision plus a full range of intermediate and near vision, reducing the need for corrective lenses or even reading glasses.
-Multifocal lenses are for the individual who desires the least amount of dependency on glasses and for busy people on the go, they are often referred to as the best of the best.
+Presbyopia is a condition that causes near vision to decrease as we age, making it difficult to see things up-close.
+Multifocal lenses are designed to combat the effects of presbyopia for clear distance vision plus a full range of intermediate and near vision, reducing the need for corrective lenses or even reading glasses.
+Multifocal lenses are for individuals who desire the least amount of dependency on glasses.
+The lenses are FDA approved and and give patients clear vision

 The Tecnis® Multifocal IOL is an implant specifically designed to offer both distance and near vision after cataract surgery.
 This premium lens brings objects at varying distances into focus using a technology called diffraction.
 A series of rings on the entire inner surface of the Tecnis lens focuses the light from objects in your vision at varying distances.
 This allows for a smooth transition of focus between distant, intermediate, and near targets.